 His real name was Eugène Henri Paul Gauguin (1848-1903), painter born in Paris.
 He is the owner of the work "Nafea Faaipoipo (When Will You Get Married)", which holds the record for the highest figure given to a work of art, selling for $300 million.

 The works of the artist belong to the Post-Impressionist movement.
 He is generally known for his Nature paintings.
 In 1891, Gauguin tried to escape the structures of European society.
 He thought Tahiti might offer him a kind of personal and creative freedom.
 After moving to Tahiti, Gauguin was disappointed to find that the French colonial authorities had westernized much of the island.
 So he lived among the indigenous peoples and chose to stay away from the Europeans living in the capital.

-During this time Gauguin transformed the Christian figures of Mary and Jesus into a Tahitian mother and child in "La Orana Maria".
-During this time, Gauguin made many other works, including an engraved statue called "Oviri".
-Although this was a word from the word of Tahiti for "savage", according to Gauguin, the carved woman figure was actually a goddess.
+During this time, Gauguin transformed the Christian figures of Mary and Jesus into a Tahitian mother and child in "La Orana Maria".
+Gauguin made many other works during this time, including an engraved sculpture called "Oviri".
+Although this is a word from the Tahitian word for "savage," according to Gauguin, the sculpted female figure was actually a depiction of a goddess.

 In 1893 Gauguin returned to France to show some of his Tahitian paintings.
-The reactions to his works were confused and he could not sell too much.
+Reactions to his work were mixed and it failed to sell much.
 Critics and art buyers could not understand his primitive stylistic style.
-Then back to Gauguin French Polynesia.
-During this time, he continued to create one of his later masterpieces, "Where are we from?
-What are we?
-Where are we going?"
+Then again Gauguin returned to French Polynesia.
+During this time, he went on to create one of his later masterpieces, "Where Do We Come From?
+What Are We?
+Where Are We Going?"
 Gauguin described the human life cycle.

-In 1901, Gauguin moved to the farther Marquesas Islands.
-He had a few heart attacks.
-On May 3, 1903, Gauguin died on his own, free and alone.
+In 1901, Gauguin moved to the more distant Marquesas Islands.
+He was in poor health.
+He had had several heart attacks.
+On May 3, 1903, Gauguin died on his isolated island, penniless and alone.